harbaum/MiSTeryNano/SPI.md

 The ```SPI_OSD_ENABLE``` command has one data byte.
 The lowest bit of this indicates whether the OSD is to be shown (1) or hidden (0).

-The ```SPI_OSD_WRITE``` command is followed by a byte containing a offset value and 1 or more data bytes.
+The ```SPI_OSD_WRITE``` command is followed by a byte containing an offset value and 1 or more data bytes.
 The offset indicates which tile the graphics data starts at.
-E.g. a offset of 100 indicates that writing should start at tile column 100 which is the 800th pixel column.
+E.g. an offset of 100 indicates that writing should start at tile column 100 which is the 800th pixel column.
 Since the display is 128 pixels wide the 800th column is the 32th pixel column in tile row 6 (6*128+32=800).
 This is exactly how the u8g2 library expects to address a display.